 In practice, you should start your weighing process by pressing zero →0←, and record the weight of your container by pressing tare →T←.

 Every precision weighing application is different, and the ideal precision balance for laboratory weighing may not be right for a very similar application in a production environment.
-In the laboratory, a precision balance may have the challenges of drafts, vibrations and fume hoods, whereas on a factory shop floor, for example, there may be dust, dirt, vibrations from machinery, and multiple operators across different shifts.
+A precision balance for a laboratory may have the challenges of drafts, vibrations, and fume hoods, whereas on a factory shop floor, for example, there may be dust, dirt, vibrations from machinery, and multiple operators across different shifts.

 Precision weighing is often the first step of an analysis or process, so having accurate weighing results is important to avoid errors later.
 To achieve accurate results that meet your process tolerances, you need to be sure that your balance is fit for purpose.
 METTLER TOLEDO's free GWP® Recommendation service helps you choose the right precision balance for laboratory or manufacturing applications by considering several key factors:

-Not only does GWP® Recommendation help you choose the right precision balance for laboratory and production weighing applications, it can help you verify that your existing precision balance is fit for purpose.
-To learn more, see: How to Select a Laboratory Balance and Scale That Meets Your Requirements.
+Not only does GWP® Recommendation help you choose the right precision balance for laboratory and production weighing applications, but it can also help you verify that your existing precision balance is fit for purpose.
+To learn more, see:

 The capacity of your precision balance or precision scale defines the maximum load.
 METTLER TOLEDO precision balances offer capacities from 120 g up to 64 kg and the model name indicates the balance capacity.
 For example, the capacity of the XPR4002S is 4.1 kg with 2 decimal place readability (0.01 g), and the MX8001 has 8.2 kg capacity with 1 decimal place readability (0.1 g).
 The maximum load includes any container and the sample being weighed.